 Pondering and contemplation are essential aspects of our lives.
 They help us process what we’ve learned and experienced.
 Of course, as we established, when we say meditate in this article, we mean turning our attention and focus towards the present moment.
 Both types of meditation are equally important and play a vital role in our lives.

-Bible Quotes About Why Meditation is Not a Sin
+Bible Quotes About Why Christians Can Meditate

-Throughout the Bible, passages speak to being fully present and alert, turning our attention inward, becoming humble and egoless, and observing and learn from nature.
+Throughout the Bible, passages speak to being fully present and alert, turning our attention inward, becoming humble and egoless, and observing and learning from nature.
 Here are just a few quotes that prove that in fact, Eastern meditation is very Christian.

 “Why do you see the speck that is in your brother’s eye, but does not notice the log that is in your own eye?”
 Jesus was encouraging us to turn our attention inward and become mindful of ourselves and our nature, to focus less on the external physical world and more on the formless within.